Room Usage and Scheduling Policies

 Post-recital reception space is available in the student common area.
 The space is subject to first-come, first serve usage and may not be reserved.
 Students must ensure that that all trash is disposed of after the reception and the area is left clean.
 No food or drink is allowed in the recital halls and classrooms.

-Special practice rooms, including Organ/Harp/Smart Music/Grand Piano/Harpsichord may also be reserved by majors in those areas at practice.music.uiowa.edu.
-Keys are required for these rooms which can be checked out at the main desk in the first floor lobby with a valid UI student ID.
+Special practice rooms, including Drum Set, Grand Piano, Harp, Harpsichord, Organ, Reed Room, and Smart Music are locked and are not open to the public.
+Keys are required for these rooms and can be checked out at the main desk in the first floor lobby with a valid UI student ID and status as a current music student.

 Students can reserve up to 3 hours recording time in the Student Recital Hall per week, and no more than six hours per semester.
 If a student would like to request more than six hours per semester a faculty authorization with a hand-written signature must be submitted to the Scheduling Office.
 No recording bookings are allowed in the last five weeks and finals week of the semester.
 No outside recording engineers are allowed in the recording booth.
 To reserve for a recording, please use the room request form.